 - Documentation has been completed in a fraudulent way;

-- The requested accommodation would constitute an undue financial or administrative burden on the University; The requested accommodation would fundamentally alter the nature of the housing the University provides.
+- The requested accommodation would constitute an undue financial or administrative burden on the University;

 If a request for an ESA animal is denied, the student may submit a new request if they obtain new or updated information documenting a change in diagnosis or circumstances.

-D. Process to Appeal Denial of an ESA in the Residence Halls
+D. Process to Appeal Denial of an ESA in the Residence Halls as a Reasonable Accommodation

 - Resident students may appeal/request a review of the outcome of their accommodation request based on (a) procedural error, (b) new information, or (c) failure to comply with related laws, regulations, rules, or policies

-- These appeals must be initiated in writing to the Director of Student Accessibility Services within 2 weeks of their accommodation denial and include which of the above reasons is the ground for the appeal/review.
+- These appeals must be initiated in writing to the Director of Student Accessibility Services within 5 days of their accommodation denial and include which of the above reasons is the ground for the appeal/review.

 SECTION V - CAMPUS ACCESS FOR SERVICE ANIMALS AND ESAs